UPHSL-CCS/data-warehouse-j4a-project-cs1koolklub/README.md

 | Nicole Bermundo   | ---- |
 | Zynnon Kyle Depoo | ---- |

+## 🧩 Project Description

+The **Online Store Customer Behavior and Sales Funnel** project focuses on analyzing how customers interact with an e-commerce platform — from browsing and adding items to the cart, to completing purchases.

+The goal is to gain insights into:
+- Purchase behavior and conversion rates
+- Product performance and sales trends
+- Customer retention and engagement metrics

+The data warehouse supports decision-making for marketing, promotions, and product optimization.

 ## 🛠️ Tools and Technologies

 | Tool | Purpose |